-The Department of Economics is comprised of our highly-ranked Ph.D. program, our Master of Professional Studies in Applied Economics, a large undergraduate program, multiple centers, including the Maryland Center for Economics and Policy, and other communities.
+The Department of Economics is comprised of our highly-ranked Ph.D. program, our Master of Science in Applied Economics, a large undergraduate program, multiple centers, including the Maryland Center for Economics and Policy, and other communities.

 The current Chair of the Department is Andrew Sweeting.
 He received his PhD in Economics from MIT in 2004 and joined the Maryland faculty in 2013.
 His research addresses a range of topics in theoretical, computational and empirical Industrial Organization, with a particular recent focus on antitrust questions.
 He has previously served as Director of the Bureau of Economics at the Federal Trade Commission and as an editor of the RAND Journal of Economics and the Journal of Industrial Economics.